Skip to Content

 As culture vultures, we love a good museum or three!
 And Tokyo has some fantastic ones worth checking out.

-One of the coolest and most famous modern art museums in Tokyo is the teamLab Borderless Digital Art Museum.
+One of the coolest and most famous modern art museums in Tokyo is the teamLab Planets Digital Art Museum.
 This museum uses digital projectors to create animated artworks which move on the walls, floors, and ceiling.
 We loved walking among the interactive art projections, which move in response to your arm movements.

 This is a wondrous place to visit as well as the perfect spot to get some eclectic snaps for the ‘Gram.